DingusaurusDerp/zmk-config/README.md

     path: config
 ```

 After updating your `west` manifest, copy [`boards/shields/pandemonium/pandemonium.keymap`](boards/shields/pandemonium/pandemonium.keymap) into your `config` folder for later modification.
-If desired, add a `pandemonium.conf` to the same folder for [any Kconfig customizations](https://zmk.dev/docs/config#kconfig-files).
 Don't forget to [edit your `build.yaml`](https://zmk.dev/docs/customization#building-additional-keyboards) to include the new shield(s):

 ```yaml
 ---